 - The flowers have been used in tea as a medicine in the past.

 - The Frequent consumption of linden flower tea can cause heart damage.

 - The marigold can be used as a substitute for saffron.

 - Also great in salads as they have a citrus flavor.

-- Comes in varieties ranging from trailing to upright and in brilliant sunset colors with peppery flavors.
+- Comes in varieties ranging from trailing to upright and in brilliant sunset colors.

-- Nasturtiums rank among most common edible flowers.
+- Nasturtiums rank among the most common edible flowers.

 - Blossoms have a sweet, spicy flavor similar to watercress.

 - Stuff whole flowers with savory mousse.